 Our Foundation has now been in existence for more than thirty years.
 One of the founders still serves as a member of the Board of Trustees.
 Several members have been with the Foundation for almost as long.
 There have been very few changes in Board membership, a few more in the Steering Committee.
 It is evident that we have all aged, and some of us have already reached retirement age.
 But young people continue to join all the working groups.

 This continuity can be considered evidence of the success of the Foundation′s structure.
 Indeed, there have been no major conflicts.
-Even the two paid office staff – Uschi Zöller and Torsten Damerau – are still working for the Foundation after more than thirty years.
+Even the two paid office staff – Uschi Zöller and Torsten Damerau – have worked for the foundation more than 30 years.

 On the other hand, we must recognize that this structure is also somewhat cumbersome.
 Groups need more time than individuals to make decisions, and work distributed among many people sometimes falls through the cracks and gets overlooked.
 Most members of the Foundation have jobs or volunteer for other organizations as well, which means that they have less time for the Foundation than necessary.
 This is a problem for the Board of Trustees, the Steering Committee and the working groups.